 Wildlife SOS was the outcome of their collaborative effort, having convinced the Kalandar community to surrender their bears while assisting them in finding alternative means of livelihood.

-Wildlife SOS made history when, in a historic moment in 2009, it successfully rescued the last ‘dancing bear’ in India, ending this cruel, generations-old practise for good.
+Wildlife SOS made history when, in a historic moment in 2009, it successfully rescued the last ‘dancing bear’ in India, ending this cruel, generations-old practice for good.

 Today, nearly 40% of the Wildlife SOS staff are sourced from the Kalandar community, who have opted for a more sustainable and humane future.